 Floating Markets - Half Day

 You will travel by car away from the city centre.
-Once you have reached the countryside you will stop at a local market which has sprung up along the railway tracks.
+Once you have reached the countryside, you will stop at a local market that has sprung up along the railway tracks.
 The well-prepared vendors are able to quickly clear their stalls from the tracks as trains pull in, then have business up and running again once the train departs.

 Head away from the main market area and enjoy a paddle boat ride along the quieter canals, passing riverside houses and catching a glimpse of the slower provincial life.

 The markets are at their busiest early in the morning, and so we recommend departing Bangkok at around 7am in order to catch the action in full swing.
-Damnoen Saduak is around a 90-minute journey from Bangkok, therefore you will be back in city by about 1pm.
+Damnoen Saduak is around a 90-minute journey from Bangkok; therefore, you will be back in the city by about 1pm.